-On top of the amount paid for premiums, the Trust also has to pay the operating costs of the Trust which means the lawyers, accountants and other professionals mentioned above.
-That amounts to about $760,224 per month.
-So if the revenue projections do not hold true it becomes harder to pay premiums and expenses.
-Fortunately most months, the Trust makes some money above and beyond the required expenses and so the Trustee puts that money in interest-bearing accounts and builds it up over time to be used to pay a distribution to each of you.
+On top of the amount paid for premiums, the Trust also has to pay the operating costs of the Trust which means the lawyers, accountants, servicer and other professionals mentioned above.
+That amounts to about $1,105,330 per month.
+So, if the revenue projections do not hold true it becomes harder to pay premiums and expenses.
+Fortunately, most months the Trust makes some money above and beyond the required expenses and so the Trustee puts that money in interest-bearing accounts and builds it up over time to be used to pay a distribution to each of you.

 All of the financial records of the Trust are reconciled each month and each year they are audited by our outside auditors.
 All important financial information is reconciled and reported in our quarterly filings with the SEC.

 Hopefully, you can see that it is virtually impossible for the Trustee to tell you when during the calendar year there will be enough money built up to make a distribution or how much the amount will be.
 Rest assured, however, that building cash sufficient to make a distribution, after setting aside sufficient reserves to operate the Trust and pay premiums, is a daily focus of the Trustee and the Governing Trust Board.